bmarv/collaborative-online-music/README.md

 ```

 ## SSL-Certificate
 The https-protocol is needed to run the program on the client-side with the usage of the usermedia.
-After installing the openssl for the ssl-certificate, it is possible to automatically creating and self-sign the certificate with the following make-target, which uses a shell-script:
+After installing openssl for the ssl-certificate, it is possible to automatically create and self-sign the certificate with the following make-target, which uses a shell-script:
 ```bash
 make configure-and-sign-ssl-cert
 ```